“Lettuce is like conversation; it must be fresh and crisp, so sparkling that you scarcely notice the bitter in it.” - Charles Dudley Warner

 - Vitamin B

 - Dietary Fiber

 BenefitsRed/green oak leaves may be beneficial in the following ways:

 - Lowers cholesterol absorption

 - Provides exceptionally high amounts of flavonoids and antioxidants

-- Reducing the risk of frequent colds and infections
+- Reduces the risk of frequent colds and infections

-Allergies from Red or Green Oak Leaves are uncommon, but can pose the same challenges as a grass allergy would present.
+Allergic reactions from red or green oak leaf lettuce are uncommon, but can pose the same challenges as a grass allergy would present.